How to Make Croutons

 Suggestions for Variations and Substitutions

-- Replace the granulated garlic with fresh, but try to nestle them into the bread cubes.
+Replace the garlic powder with minced fresh garlic, but try to work them into the bread cubes.
 Too much loose garlic on the bottom of the pan could burn.

-- Garnish the baked croutons with the fresh parsley instead of adding it before baking.
+Garnish the baked croutons with the minced fresh parsley instead of adding it before baking.

-Store the croutons in an airtight container at room temperature for up to five days.
-I don’t recommend freezing them.
+Store the croutons in an airtight container at room temperature for up to 5 days.

 How to Make Croutons